Reduction of $\tau$-tilting modules and torsion pairs: Compatibility with other types of reduction

 \begin{theorem} \cite[Thm.
 4.1]{adachi_tau-tilting_2012} With the hypotheses of Setting \ref{set:2cy}, the functor \eqref{eq:bar-2cy} sends rigid object in $\C$ to $\tau$-rigid objects in $\mod A$, and induces a bijection

 which induces a bijection

 \end{theorem}

 \begin{setting} From now on we fix a rigid object $U$ in $\C$, \ie $\Hom_\C(U,U[1])=0$.
-For simplicity, we assume that $U$ has no non-zero direct summands in $\add T[1]$.
+To simplify the exposition, we assume that $U$ has no non-zero direct summands in $\add T[1]$ although our results remain true in this case.
 We are interested in the subset of $\ctilt\C$ given by

 \end{setting}

 Calabi-Yau reduction was introduced in \cite[Thm.
 4.9]{iyama_mutation_2008}.
 We are interested in the following particular case:

 \begin{theorem} \cite[Sec.
 4]{iyama_mutation_2008} The category $\U$ has the structure of a 2-Calabi-Yau triangulated category and the canonical functor